Monthly Industry Report

 Primary Sources

-Regulatory & Compliance Sources
+Regulatory & Legal Sources

 Market Intelligence & Analytics

 Note: Market size estimates vary between sources due to different methodologies and regional inclusions.
 We present ranges and use conservative mid-point estimates where discrepancies exist.
-All data current as of December 2025.
+All data current as of January 2026.